nathj07/c-pod/README.md

 ## Serving Chef Recipes

+This repository contains a Chef directory structure (in the [chef](/chef) subdirectory).
+You can create your own Chef cookbooks and recipes here for use with `chef-solo` either in local or remote mode.
+Use local mode when developing and testing and remote mode when using established definitions

+### Local Use
+Clone the repository and make the appropriate modification.
+Run `chef-solo` with a configuration file that points to the local filesystem.
+A working sample with instructions is in the file [solo.rb](/chef/solo.rb).
+Note that you should make changes to the repository using your real username (and SSH key) and run `chef-solo` as root if you are making system level changes.

+### Remote Serving
-You can create your own Chef cookbooks under the [chef](/chef) subdirectory.
-When configured as a webserver these definitions are available using the `bin/recipes.cgi` URL - this downloads the entire tree as a _tgz_ file for use by the `recipe_url` parameter of `chef-solo`.
+When configured as a webserver the Chef definitions are available remotely using the `bin/recipes.cgi` URL - this downloads the entire tree as a _tgz_ file for use by the `recipe_url` parameter of `chef-solo`.
 By default the definitions are downloaded from the master branch.
 You can select any desired branch by adding a Git tree-ish as additional path information, eg:

     recipe_url      'http://<%= cgi.server_name %>/bin/recipes.cgi/production'